Java mouse-deer: Reproduction

 Java mouse-deer are capable of breeding at any time during the year, and this has been observed during captivity.
 However, some sources have observed that the breeding season for the Java mouse-deer in nature occurs from November to December.
 Additionally, female mouse-deer have the potential to be pregnant throughout most of their adult life, and they are capable of conceiving 85–155 minutes after giving birth.
 The Java mouse-deer's gestation period usually lasts 4.5 months, or 144 days.

-Typical litters consist of a single fawn, which resembles a miniature adult, although the tusk-like incisors prevalent in males are not visible in the young mouse-deer.
+Typical litters consist of a single fawn, which resembles a miniature adult, although the tusk-like canines prevalent in males are not visible in the young mouse-deer.
 The average mass of a newborn fawn is 370 g, and these precocial young are capable of standing within 30 minutes after birth.
 Fawns are capable of eating solid food within two weeks, yet it takes around 12 weeks to completely wean the fawns.
 On average, it takes the young, both male and female, 167 days (~5 months) to reach sexual maturity.
 Mouse-deer have been observed to live up to 14 years in captivity, but their lifespan in nature is still an open question.

-Predators

-One of the main predators which the Java mouse-deer face is humans.
-Through the destruction of their habitat, as well as from hunting and trapping the mouse-deer for food, their pelts, and for pets, humans have considerably reduced the Java mouse-deer population.
-Mouse-deer are particularly vulnerable to being hunted by humans at night because of their tendency to freeze when illuminated by having a spotlight shone on them.
-Because of the small size of the Java mouse-deer, dogs are also a common predator for them, as well as crocodiles, big cats, birds of prey, and snakes.

 Diseases

-Although research into the diseases and parasites which affect the Java mouse-deer are still nascent, bovine viral diarrhea virus (BVDV 1), a pestivirus of the family flaviviridae has been detected in Java mouse-deer.
+Although research into the diseases and parasites which affect the Java mouse-deer are still nascent, bovine viral diarrhea virus (BVDV 1), a pestivirus of the family Flaviviridae has been detected in Java mouse-deer.
 Mouse-deer acquire this virus through fetal infection during early pregnancy.
 Once acquired, individuals with BVDV can gain lifelong immune tolerance.